 When driving a truck or other large vehicle, wide-base single tires are often considered the best and safest option.
-This means that there are fewer tires and less opportunities for damage.
-Wide-base singles have fewer inflation problems than dual tires, and require less maintenance overall.
+This means that there are fewer tires and fewer opportunities for damage.
+Wide-base singles have fewer inflation problems than dual tires and require less maintenance overall.

 Make sure to renew training often